edwardloo/edwardloo.github.io/_posts/2022-07-20-P19-impact-noise.md

 excerpt: "A review on impact noise"
 ---

-## 1.0 Impact Noise
+## 1.0 Definition
-> **Impact or "Impulse (loosely)" Noise** includes all forms of high-intensity short-duration sounds.
-The energy of an impact is usually broadly distributed, but spectral concentrations of energy can occur at various frequencies throughout the audible range.
+> **Impact or "Impulse (loosely)" Noise** includes all forms of **high-intensity short-duration** sounds.
+The energy of an impact is usually **broadly distributed**, but spectral concentrations of energy can occur at various frequencies throughout the audible range.

 ## 2.0 Impact versus Impulse Noise
+### 2.1 Impact Noise
-Impact Noise (also Reverberant B-wave) is normally produced by non-explosive means (i.e., metal-to-metal impacts in industrial plant processes).
-Reverberant industrial environments where impact noises are usually heard causes the duration of impact noises to be longer than associated impulse noises.
+> **Impact Noise** (also **Reverberant B-wave**) is normally produced by non-explosive means (i.e., metal-to-metal impacts in industrial plant processes).

+- Reverberant industrial environments where impact noises are usually heard causes the duration of impact noises to be longer than associated impulse noises.

+### 2.2 Impulse Noise
-Impulse Noise (also Non-reverberant A-wave) is defined as a short-duration sound characterized by a shock front pressure wave-form (i.e., instantaneous pressure rise) produced by sudden release of energy (i.e., explosives or gun blasts).
-Impulse noises are typically generated in free-field environments where sound-reflecting surfaces that create reverberation are absent.
+> **Impulse Noise** (also **Non-reverberant A-wave**) is defined as a short-duration sound characterized by a shock front pressure wave-form (i.e., instantaneous pressure rise) produced by sudden release of energy (i.e., explosives or gun blasts).

+- Impulse noises are typically generated in free-field environments where sound-reflecting surfaces that create reverberation are absent.

 ![image](https://user-images.githubusercontent.com/79191009/179966250-f13429d8-828f-45fa-82bd-68a2d1e1bf43.png){:.align-center}

-Figure 1: Schematic Representation of Two Basic Impulse Noise Pressure-Time Profiles (Source: [2]) {: .text-center}
+Figure 1: Schematic Representation of Two Basic Impulse Noise Pressure-Time Profiles (Source: [2]){: .text-center}

 ## 3.0 Measurement of Impact Noise
 - Record the pressure-time history of the impact